elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-role-does-lifestyle-modification-play-in-the-management-of-cirrhosis.md

     subject: Medicine
     url: /learn/medicine/questions/how-does-portal-hypertension-contribute-to-the-complications-of-liver-disease
 related_article4:
-    id: 98989
+    id: 98990
     title: >-
-        How is the severity of cirrhosis assessed in clinical practice?
+        What are the latest advancements in the treatment of cirrhosis complications?
     subject: Medicine
-    url: /learn/medicine/questions/how-is-the-severity-of-cirrhosis-assessed-in-clinical-practice
+    url: /learn/medicine/questions/what-are-the-latest-advancements-in-the-treatment-of-cirrhosis-complications
 related_article5:
-    id: 98980
+    id: 98983
     title: >-
-        How does acute kidney injury occur in patients with cirrhosis?
+        What are the potential complications of advanced liver disease?
     subject: Medicine
-    url: /learn/medicine/questions/how-does-acute-kidney-injury-occur-in-patients-with-cirrhosis
+    url: /learn/medicine/questions/what-are-the-potential-complications-of-advanced-liver-disease
 ---

 &nbsp;